-A working version of WordPress must be installed before you can install one of our themes.
+A working version of WordPress must be installed on your server/domain before you can install one of our themes.
 If you need help installing WordPress, follow the WordPress Codex, or watch the Woo Themes Instructional Video.

 Before using any theme, it is important to understand how native WordPress functions work, and how to establish ownership of your new site.